seperman/deepdiff/docs/index.rst

 Changelog
 =========

-- v4-0-5: found a tiny bug in Python formatting of numbers in scientific notation.
+- v4-0-6: found a tiny bug in Python formatting of numbers in scientific notation.
 Added a workaround.
+- v4-0-5: Fixing number diffing.
+Adding number_format_notation and number_to_string_func.
 - v4-0-4: Adding ignore_string_case and ignore_type_subclasses
 - v4-0-3: Adding versionbump tool for release
 - v4-0-2: Fixing installation issue where rst files are missing.